CZ-NIC/knot/doc/reference.rst

 A number of workers (threads) used to execute background operations (zone loading, zone updates, etc.).

-*Default:* auto-estimated optimal value based on the number of online CPUs
+*Default:* equal to the number of online CPUs, default value is at most 10

 .. _server_async-start: